Created by Ray Banks

 -- Kevin Burton Smith

-Collects all nine short stories featuring Banks' trouble-bound minder.
+Collects all nine short stories featuring Banks' trouble-bound minder, plus an intro by the editor of this site.

 Respectfully submitted by Kevin Burton Smith.